8 Days Bulgaria Itinerary: History, Ancient Sites & Monasteries

 Day 6: Plovdiv to Veliko Tarnovo

-• Take the transport in morning from Plovdiv to Veliko Tarnovo, which is about 3 hours by road.
-Veliko Tarnovo is a medieval historic town located on the Yantra River in north central Bulgaria.
+• Take the transport in morning from Plovdiv to Veliko Tarnovo, which takes roughly 3 hours by road.
+Veliko Tarnovo is a charming medieval town nestled along the Yantra River in north-central Bulgaria.

-• In the afternoon join a guided walking tour of the historic town of Veliko Tarnovo.
-During the tour you'll experience unique architecture, monuments and street art/murals.
-End your day with dinner at one of the authentic Bulgarian restaurants with a view of the river valley.
+• In the afternoon, take part in a guided walking tour of the charming historic town of Veliko Tarnovo.
+You'll get to see its distinctive architecture, impressive monuments, and vibrant street art and murals.
+Wrap up your day with a delightful dinner at a traditional Bulgarian restaurant that offers stunning views of the river valley.

 Best location to book your stay in Veliko Tarnovo is the Old Town and City Center area.